Notts / London

 There are two types of Rhinoplasty - open and closed.
 At the time of your consultation, your surgeon will discuss your expectations and then determine which procedure would be best for you.

 We are fortunate to work with an incredible surgeon at Zenith - Professor Sama - who specialises in all aspects of Rhinology and can perform more complex procedures such as Septo Rhinoplasty.

 What is a rhinoplasty procedure used for?

 Who is the treatment suitable for?

-Anyone that is affected by the shape or size of their nose.
+Rhinoplasty surgery is suitable for anyone looking for nose augmentation and nose correction, and feels they are affected by the shape or size of their nose.

 Before your nose job surgery